jasonwong-lab/smk_sv/README.md

    singularity build --sandbox singularities/sv scripts/container/sv.def
    ```

+   Note:
-   *Note: A Dockerfile is also provided in the directory `scripts/container/`.*
+      - A Dockerfile is also provided in the directory `scripts/container/`.

-3. ~~There are some tools not included in the container, *e.g.*, [VEP](https://www.ensembl.org/info/docs/tools/vep/index.html), [SnpEff](http://pcingola.github.io/SnpEff/), [vcf2maf](https://github.com/mskcc/vcf2maf), and some R packages, since one might have particular resources for annotating already.
-Thus, **you should install these missing tools manually**.~~

-   They are included in the image now.
-However, the image size would be larger (~ 9GB).

-   *Note: When you prefer using a different version of VEP, please add `container: None` into the rule `annotate_sv_snpeffnvep`.
-Don't forget to make `vep` executable in your environment.*
+      - The container size could be large (~ 10GB).*

-4. **You should install [AnnotSV](https://github.com/lgmgeo/AnnotSV) by yourself**, as it's not included in the image due to its large annotation resources (~ 20GB) that cannot be specified elsewhere.
+3. For SV annotation, VEP and SnpEff are included in the container, but **you should install [AnnotSV](https://github.com/lgmgeo/AnnotSV) by yourself** because it's not included in the image due to its large annotation resources (~ 20GB) that cannot be specified elsewhere.

+   Note:
-   *Note: Creating a lock file for each combination of sample/type_sv has been implemented.
+      - Creating a lock file for each combination of sample/type_sv has been implemented.
 However, AnnotSV might still encounter errors since it doesn’t support processing multiple files within the same directory.
-To address this, you can add `threads: workflow.cores` to the rule `annotate_sv_annotsv` to ensure that only one instance of this rule runs at a time.*
+To address this, you can add `threads: workflow.cores` to the rule `annotate_sv_annotsv` to ensure that only one instance of this rule runs at a time.
+      - When you prefer using a different version of VEP, please add `container: None` into the rule `annotate_sv_snpeffnvep`.
+Don't forget to make `vep` executable in your environment.

-5. **Modify the `../config/config.yaml`** to specify needed file paths.
+4. **Modify the `../config/config.yaml`** to specify needed file paths.

-   *Note: You must change the file paths specified in the config.*
+   Note: You must change the file paths specified in the config.

-6. **Modify the column `sample_name` of `../config/pep/samples.csv`.**
+5. **Modify the column `sample_name` of `../config/pep/samples.csv`.**

+   Note:
-   *Note: Only `sample_name` in the table will be used.*
+      - Only `sample_name` in the table will be used.

-   *More information please see [Portable Encapsulated Projects (PEP)](https://pep.databio.org).*
+      - More information please see [Portable Encapsulated Projects (PEP)](https://pep.databio.org).

-7. **Modify the `profiles/default/config.yaml`** to:
+6. **Modify the `profiles/default/config.yaml`** to:

    - bind directories you need in the container.
    - change the number of CPUs you prefer.
    - modify/add/delete other parameters of this snakemake pipeline.

-8. **Run the whole pipeline**:
+7. **Run the whole pipeline**:

    ```shell
    snakemake